Simple Motion [1/10]

 clearScr(/white, /magenta);

 This program animates a line.
-Run the program

-Remove the clearScr statement from the program or comment it out behind symbols <<.
-Run the program.
+or comment it out behind symbols <<.

 The screen will start to scroll because of the println statement.
 This creates an interesting effect.